-A Yellow Fever vaccination certificate is required for all travellers over 1 year of age coming from, or in transit for more than 12 hours in an airport in, Brazil, the Democratic Republic of the Congo, and Uganda.
+A Yellow Fever vaccination certificate is required for all travellers 1 year of age and older coming from, or in transit for more than 12 hours in an airport in, Brazil, the Democratic Republic of the Congo, and Uganda.

-For your protection, Yellow Fever vaccination is recommended for all persons over 9 months of age travelling at altitudes below 2300 m / 7546 ft in the Amazonian provinces of Orellana, Morona-Santiago, Napo, Pastaza, Sucumbios, and Zamora-Chinchipe.
+For your protection, Yellow Fever vaccination is recommended for all travellers 9 months of age and older travelling at altitudes below 2300 m / 7546 ft in the Amazonian provinces of Orellana, Morona-Santiago, Napo, Pastaza, Sucumbios, and Zamora-Chinchipe.

 If there is risk of Yellow Fever at your destination, whether vaccination is required for entry or not, be prepared to show a certificate of vaccination or a waiver stating the medical reasons for not being vaccinated.